 To summarize: Table M contains insurance charges and savings by entry ratio and by size of policy, possibly by limit, and other key considerations.
 The entry ratio is defined as the aggregate losses divided by the expected aggregate losses (unlimited, or limited in the case of a limited Table M).
-Because different sized policies will have a different expected number of losses, and therefore very different aggregate loss distributions, they must be grouped by expected loss or expected number of claims to estimate an appropriate insurance charge.
+Because different sized policies will have very different aggregate loss distributions, they must be grouped by approximate size, usually determined either by expected loss or expected number of claims to estimate an appropriate insurance charge.
 The mathematical basis of Table M is a distribution of entry ratios and its underlying distribution of aggregate losses.